Tetracube-Lab-Red/hub-central/README.md

 You can then execute your native executable with: `./target/hub-central-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling>.

-## Related Guides

-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
-- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
-- SmallRye JWT ([guide](https://quarkus.io/guides/security-jwt)): Secure your applications with JSON Web Token
-- SmallRye JWT Build ([guide](https://quarkus.io/guides/security-jwt-build)): Create JSON Web Token with SmallRye JWT Build API
-- JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC